 How revenue is shared among counties in Kenya

-Revenue sharing among counties is based on eight parameters per the approved third revenue sharing basis.[2]
-These include health, agriculture, population, urban services, basic share, land area, rural access index, and the poverty headcount index.
+Revenue sharing among counties is based on five parameters per the fourth revenue sharing basis.[2]
+These include population, basic share, land area, headcount poverty rate, and income distance based on each county's Gross County Product (GCP).

 Each parameter is assigned a weight that determines its influence on the revenue-sharing formula.